- Nov 17, 2018

 I believe your title phal Haur Jih Fancy "Taida Red Jewel" is correct

 Is that the name on the tag inside the pot?These are the most beautiful red variety.
 Stunning, a must for every Phalaenopsis lover.
 Hurry these won’t last!
-2,5” pots in spike and bud !orchidclassics4u.com
+2,5” pots flowering size !orchidclassics4u.com

 Click on the Haur jih Fancy Bluenanta box to see ancestral blood line chart